New Tank Syndrome, How To Overcome It

 I will suggest planning to clean the aquarium substrate thoroughly to eliminate entrapped ammonia.
 Use a stirrer and gravel vacuum to perform the cleaning task effectively.

 One of the common reasons for new tank syndrome appears in an established tank is overstocking.
 Maintaining a high fish density in the aquarium is not at all a good practice.
 Overstocking causes many problems, including hampering the nitrogen cycle.

 If you observe fish suffering from increased toxicity symptoms, you can transfer some fish to another tank or to a quarantine tank if possible.
 It is tough to re-establish a nitrogen cycle in an overstocked tank.

 The new tank syndrome may occur in already established aquariums – most often, this happens after spring cleaning or using antibiotics.
 These disrupt the established bacteria colonies, which may result in ammonia and nitrite spikes.

 No matter what you do, make sure to regularly test the water in the tank and keep an eye on your fish.
-If you see any symptoms of breathing difficulties or gill damage, then you are most likely dealing with the new tank syndrome.
+If you see any breathing difficulties or gill damage symptoms, you are most likely dealing with the new tank syndrome.